rugk/borg-cron-helper/README.md

 It has been tested with GNOME, but should work on any system, where `zenity` is installed.
 And: You can always easily adjust it to work with a different program.

+It is even possible to configure it to show the notification as a "standard" user while the backup is actually running as root.

 ### Modular approach

 The main "work" is done by [`borgcron.sh`](borgcron.sh).
 This script can be used to execute a single backup.